 Just some of the things we have been up to this term 2!

-To end the Viking topic with a BANG, Year 3 had a DT day where we spent planning and designing a Viking house by looking at 3D shapes and nets.
+Year 3 had a DT day where we spent planning and designing a Viking house by looking at 3D shapes and nets.
 We then moved on to making the Viking house model where we got to used tools such as saws and glue guns.
 Of course, we’d like to say thank you to the parents who volunteered to spend their time in assisting the children and for helping us gather the materials needed for us to make our model.
 Finally, we had a chance to reflect and discuss what went well and what we could do next time as part of the evaluation process in Design and Technology.

-On the 2nd and 3rd of November, Year 3 visited Folly Farm and had an exciting and educational day where we had the chance to see and experience Viking life and created lots of crafts.
+Year 3 visited Folly Farm and had an exciting and educational day where we had the chance to see and experience Viking life and created lots of crafts.